- Although Satellite Internet has been existent since the 1990s, it only became mainstream recently.

 Starlink Vs Viasat: What’s the Difference?

 Viasat has been in operation since 1986 and ventured into the satellite internet market in 2001.
-Starlink came into the scene in 2015 and launched its first two prototype satellites in late February 2018.
-Despite Starlink’s late entrance into the market, it beats its rival in speed, memory, and other things.
+Starlink came into the picture in 2015 and launched its first two prototype satellites in late February 2018.
+Despite Starlink’s late entrance into the market, it beats its rival in speed, memory, and other technicalities.

 Due to the vast distance in the positioning of the Viasat satellite, which is about 35,400 kilometers (km) above the surface in a stationary, geosynchronous orbit, it takes a long time for the signal to bounce back to the surface.
 This often results in high latency, on average, 500–800ms.
 Starlink, on the other hand, tackles the problem of latency by deploying more satellites in low earth orbit to provide perfect coverage, flying above at a close 550 to 1,200 kilometers (km).

 Starlink has no contract.
 This means you can cancel your service anytime you like without any penalty from SpaceX.
-The only problem is that you won’t be able to restart the service once you cancel because of the competition to get the Starlink internet.
+The only problem is that you won’t be able to restart the service once you cancel because of the high demand for Starlink internet.
 On the other hand, Viasat has a 2-year contract.
 Also, there’s a $400 sanction to prevent early cancellation.

 Viasat uses two geostationary satellites to provide the internet.
 Their user antenna must point towards those satellites for optimal internet speed.
 If you want to install a Viasat dish, you’ll need a professional technician.
 You also have to pay an installation fee to lease Viasat’s equipment.
 Depending on your location, installation may take up to 5 business days.